Rethinking Emergency Funds

 Why You Need an Emergency Fund (Expect the Unexpected)

-Emergency funds exist to protect you when life throws something unpleasant your way — an ER visit, a sudden car repair, a tree on your roof, a job loss, or any major unexpected expense.
+Emergency funds exist to protect you when life throws something unpleasant your way such as an ER visit, a sudden car repair, a tree on your roof, a job loss, or any major unexpected expense.

 We save for: